What ages participate in the program?

-Everyone may participate in road races.
-There are minimum requirements for participating in track and field, cross country, and wheelchair racing.
+Everyone may participate in road races and team meets.
+There are minimum requirements for participating in track and field and cross country.
 (Eg.: You must be able to complete 1 mile in under 14 minutes to participate in cross country.)
 Coaches will decide when an athlete is ready to participate in events with minimum requirements.

 Is there a fee?

-There is no required fee for regular programs.
-A suggested donation (listed on Programs Page) is appreciated.
-The is a nominal fee for additional programs (also listed on Programs Page).
+In effort to support our commitment to being as accessible to all as possible, and to help encourage you to be active and develop your fitness as individuals and as families, there is no required up front fee for regular programs.
+However, a suggested minimum donation (listed on Programs Page) is appreciated.
+There may be a nominal fee for additional programs (also listed on Programs Page).
 Race fees are paid by participant.
 Scholarships are available for program fees and race fees to those needing financial assistance.
 Please let either AJ or Matt know if you need assistance.

 How long does the program go?